Franklin Stearns

 Franklin Stearns (March 3, 1815 – June 10, 1888), was an American businessman who moved to Richmond, Virginia, and became one of the city's leading Unionists, for which he was imprisoned several times during the American Civil War.
-When Union forces captured the Confederate capital in April, 1865, Richmond's mayor delivered the city's note of surrender to Union forces at Stearns' farm, Tree Hill which may become a park after development is completed.
+When Union forces captured the Confederate capital in April 1865, Richmond's mayor delivered the city's note of surrender to Union forces at Stearns' farm, Tree Hill which may become a park after development is completed.
 After the war, Stearns worked to restore Richmond, and three of his properties remain today, and are on the National Register of Historic Places.

 Early and family life

-Born in 1815 to farmer and merchant Simeon Stearns and his wife Irene Newcomb in Winhall, Vermont.
+Born on March 3, 1815, to farmer and merchant Simeon Stearns and his wife Irene Newcomb in Winhall, Vermont.
 When Franklin was 13, Simeon Stearns moved his family to Madison County, New York.